Many of us look for the most profitable skills to learn but it is easy to mistake one that someone is profiting from as a generally profitable skill.

 We only really get good by practicing.

 It’s easy to do it when we feel motivated and have a good day but those don’t count (because they are easy).
 What really matters is practicing on the other days..
 Even if it is just for a bit.
 It gets easier with time.

 Break down the skill you want to learn

 A tip that I like to learn a new skill is to break that new thing down into multiple sub-topics and then drill each one.
 It is a technique that makes it much faster to learn because of the repetition but it is also a bit nerdy and not for everyone.

 Practice before spending money

 This is a rule that I have created for myself and you might create your own rules for yourself as well.
-I noticed that I would get excited about something like working out and then run out and buy new gear only for it to die a slow death in the closet.
+I noticed that I would get excited about something like practicing badminton and then run out and buy new badminton shoes only for them to die a slow death in the closet.